 In 1988 Andy Shaw gained a First Class BA Hons in 3D Design at Manchester Metropolitan University and painting and sculpture at Alfred University, New York.
 U.S.A.
-Film Studies Commendations for essays on the director Francis Ford Coppola and Jacques Tati.

 From 1994 to 1997 Andy worked as an artist in the East End of London, Shoreditch and had two successful solo exhibitions.
 David Bowie purchased the ‘Brain Sculpture, Cerebrate’ from Andy’s London show in 1995.
 A motorized spinning plastic brain submerged under a vortex of water inside a protective biosphere.
 The plastic brain itself centered on a 6ft tall polished steel cabinet.
-David Bowie’s personal hair dresser, Josh Wood also bought two of Andy’s spin paintings.
+David Bowie’s personal hair dresser Josh Wood also bought two of Andy’s paintings.

 One of Andy’s large 6ft square paintings, ‘Catherine Forever More’ 1996 was featured in the 100th anniversary episode of ‘Grand Designs’ on Channel 4 and is also featured in an episode of ‘Extreme Homes’ and ‘Bounty Hunters’.

 Andy’s work is regularly featured in the Saatchi Art Catalogue printed and sent out to collectors world wide.

 Brand Magazine, Hong Kong (2019 issue 44) featured a 10 page article on Andy’s dog paintings and drawings.